AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Java/FAQ.md

 -   Cause

-    If a similar output is displayed when you use OSS SDK for Java, it indicates that your project has a JAR conflict.
+    If a similar output is displayed when you use OSS SDK for Java, your project has a JAR conflict.

     ```
     Exception in thread "main" java.lang.NoClassDefFoundError: org/apache/http/ssl/TrustStrategy